skedaddleskedoodle/Ankirino/README.md

-# Discord Rich Presence for Anki
+# Discord add on

 ### Description
-Anki link to Discord through Rich Presence
+Displays Anki status in Discord

-Direct install add-on code: **1133851639**
+Download to add on folder